dharmab/8492sqdn.net/content/guides/hotas/index.md

 ### Thrustmaster Viper TQS

-If you mostly play *DCS: F-16C Viper, DCS: JF-17 Thunder* and *Falcon BMS* and you live somewhere this is cheaper than a Winwing Orion 2 F-16 throttle
+If you mostly play *DCS: F-16C Viper, DCS: JF-17 Thunder* and *Falcon BMS* and you live somewhere this is cheaper than a WINCTRL Orion 2 ViperAce throttle

 <img src="images/viper-tqs.webp" width="1000" height="1000" loading="lazy" alt="">

-### Winwing Orion 2 StrikeAce E (formerly F-15E)
+### WINCTRL Orion 2 StrikeAce E (formerly Winwing F-15E)

 If you mostly play *DCS: F-15E Strike Eagle.* Notably, it has a speedbrake switch which the StrikeAce EX grip lacks.